Rangi42/polishedcrystal/README.md

    * Yellow Pikachu Surfing music
    * Better sprites for Yellow Forest trees and cherry blossom trees
    * N would sympathize with the Ruins of Alph message about how "we depart for their sakes"
-   * Allow Unown to learn AncientPower, Stored Power, and Cosmic Power (also make sure Togetic can learn Stored Power, AncientPower, Silver Wind, and Ominous Wind)
    * Silph Co. lets you onto more floors after restoring power; you can buy Repeat, Timer, Quick, and Dusk Balls
-   * Scientist in back of Pewter Museum shows you an Omastar fossil (kept in storage due to its value)
-   * Possible retypes: Voltorb+Electrode to Electric/Steel, Dunsparce to Normal/Ground, Butterfree to Bug/Psychic, Noctowl to Psychic/Flying, Ledian to Bug/Fighting, Ninetales to Fire/Psychic or Fire/Ghost, Persian to Normal/Dark, Golduck to Water/Psychic, Mismagius to Ghost/Fairy
-   * Cut is Steel-type
-   * Guillotine is Steel-type
-   * Rock Smash has 75 power and maybe breaks screens instead of lowering Defense (like Brick Break)
+   * Rock Smash breaks screens instead of lowering Defense (like Brick Break)
    * Gift a shiny Ditto somewhere (maybe in Pokémon Mansion)
-   * Add four trainers to Ice Path
+   * Add four Boarders/Skiers to Ice Path
    * Add four Ace Trainers to Victory Road